andersoonluan/grupo5-unisinos-arquitetura-software/README.md

 #### Unit tests

-At the project root folder, run `npm run test` in terminal
+At the project root folder, run `npm run test` in terminal.